dojonorth/fun-basics-dojo/README.md

 Functional programming (FP) has been around for a long time.
 Recent findings have revealed that the T-Rex probably programmed in Lisp.
 During this time, the set of core concepts associated with FP has remained reasonably constant.
 These concepts are strongly rooted in [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus), which is primarily concerned with the application of functions - their composition; higher-order functions; currying etc. Essentially *functional programming is lambda calculus*.

+Recently though, concepts from another area of mathematics have increasingly become prevalent in the FP-scence: Category Theory (CT).
+We work in an industry that is subject to swings in what's fashionable and CT concepts are most certainly bang-on-trend at the moment, to the point where CT's sometimes overstated as is if it's an integral part of what defines the FP paradigm.
+I wouldn't go that far.
+FP is still at its core about functions and their interactions, just as it's always been.
+Instead, CT concepts provide us with a number of approaches that build on top of normal FP and allow for really slick solutions to many common problems - they provide the 'Design Patterns' for the functional domain - and for this reason, they're a useful tool have in the box and are here to stay.

 **Aside - Skippable Extra Lambda Calculus Notes:**
 >See [here](https://medium.com/javascript-scene/the-rise-and-fall-and-rise-of-functional-programming-composable-software-c2d91b424c8c) as a starting point for more detail on the relationship between Lambda Calculus and programming languages.
 Few interesting nuggets to whet your appetite:
 > * The 'calculus' in Lambda Calculus has nothing to do with integration and differentiation that we all know and love.
 Rather, it refers to the more general meaning of calculus, which defines a 'method or system for calculation or reasoning'.
 > * Lisp, that we also all know and love, was heavily influenced by lambda calculus.
 [Lisp dates from 1958 and is the second oldest prograaming language still in widespread use](https://en.wikipedia.org/wiki/Lisp_(programming_language)), only Fortran edges it out by a year.

-Recently though, concepts from another area of mathematics have increasingly become prevalent in the FP-scence: Category Theory (CT).
-We work in an industry that is subject to subject to swings in what's fashionable and CT concepts are most certainly bang-on-trend at the moment, to the point where CT's sometimes overstated as is if it's an integral part of what defines the FP paradigm.
-I don't think that's the case.
-FP is still at it's core about functions and their interactions, just as it's always been.
-Instead, CT concepts provide us with a number approaches that build on top of normal FP and allow for really slick solutions to many common problems.
-It is because of this that my favourite description of the relationship between CT and FP is that CT provides the 'Design Patterns' for the functional domain.

-Category Theory itself is a vast and *crushingly* abstract field of mathematics.
-I only understand - or at least have managed to convince myself that I understand - a very small portion of it.
+Category Theory itself is a vast and *crushingly abstract* field of mathematics.
+I only understand - or at least have managed to convince myself that I understand - a tiny portion of it.
-That's fine though, as my goal here isn't to provide you with a complete exposition into category theory, replete with the required mathematical rigour, but instead to concentrate on the application of a few core concepts, without getting too bogged down in the underlying theory.
+That's fine though, as my aim here isn't to provide you with a complete exposition into CT, replete with the required mathematical rigour, but instead to concentrate on the application of a few core concepts, without getting too bogged down in the underlying theory.
-The goal is that I'll try and present a simplified view of the underlying mathematics: there will be omissions, but what's left should be 99% correct, I hope...
+The goal is that I'll try and present a simplified view of the underlying mathematics: there will be omissions, but what's left should be 99% correct; I hope...

 **Disclaimer:**
->I'm *far* from a CT expert.
-I learnt about it myself for the dojo, and have a decent inkling in a programming context, but feel that I'm still lacking a full comprehension of these concepts in a more abstract mathematical sense.
-If you notice any inconsistencies or errors, then flag me up and gladly correct it.
+>As you've probably picked up on by now, I'm *far* from a CT expert.
+I learnt about it myself whilst writing this dojo, and have a decent inkling as to its application in a programming context, but I'm still lacking a full comprehension of these concepts in a more abstract mathematical sense.
+Hopefully the vast majority of what I've said here us sound, and I've included copious references you use to confirm / clarify the content, but if you notice any inconsistencies or errors, then flag me up and gladly correct them.

 ## Dojo Format
 The dojo takes a workshop-type format.
 Generally, for each concept, this document provides a little prose, giving some background to the concept and then there'll be a few exercises to complete based around it.
-These exercises take the format of code that needs writing to make the provided failing tests pass.
+These exercises mainly take the format of code that needs writing to make the provided failing tests pass.
 Initially, all of the failing tests are set to be ignored, so you'll want to un-ignore them as you go along.

 The exercises build on each other and share a narrative thread.
 You could possibly skip this prose and just do the exercises or vice-versa, but I'd recommend going through it in order.
-Similarly, it's strongly advisable to ensure they pass before moving on to the next.
-If needs be, I've included the answers, so if you get really stuck then just copy the answer in and move on.
+Similarly, it's strongly advisable to ensure that you make all the pass before moving on to the next exercise.
+If needs be, I've included the answers, so if you get really stuck then just copy the answer and move on.

 ## Setup
 Assuming you work within Scala, then you should be able to skip this section, as getting the tests running is just a question of cloning this repo, opening the code in IntelliJ and then using SBT to run the tests.